Part 2 (read part 1: Tips To Help Make Breastfeeding Easier)

 - Some airports have pumping and breastfeeding pods called Mamava.
 Use their app to locate a pod closest to you.
 Mamava pods are pretty nice and are a great place if you don’t want to feed or pump in public.

 If you don’t have enough time to pump because of the type of job you have, remember you don't have to feed all breastmilk, donor milk or formula.
 Consider using donor milk or formula for daytime bottle feedings and breastfeed your baby in the morning and night.
 Your body will adjust to your new schedule.
 If you decide to change your breastfeeding or pumping schedule, do so slowly.
 Weaning needs to be a gentle process for your body and your baby to adjust.

 Keep in mind that if you find breastfeeding and pumping after your return to work is decreasing your quality of life, weigh the pros and cons.
 If pumping makes you unhappy, switching to other milk supplies, such as donor milk or formula, might be the healthiest choice for you, emotionally.
 Yes, breastmilk from you offers the most nutrition for your baby, but having a happy, well-balanced parent is important too.

 Find your village at work that's made of people who understand you!
 It’s also great to have a “phone a friend” when you realize you left behind an essential piece to your pump at home.
-If you can’t find a village, feel free to join ours!
-Our Facebook group is Pregnancy & Beyond (metro ATL).
-We also have various meet ups around the metro area.
-You can also reach out to your local La Leche League and find out when they have their meetings by looking at the directory to find a meeting close to you.
+Meet new friends and gain support at your local La Leche League.
+Look at the directory to find a meeting close to you.